unsuremiccai/unsuremiccai.github.io/README.md

-# SWITCH Website
+# UNSURE Website

-Website of first edition of the [SWITCH: Stroke Workshop on Imaging and Treatment CHallenges](http://switchmiccai.mit.edu).
+Website based on first edition of the [SWITCH: Stroke Workshop on Imaging and Treatment CHallenges](http://switchmiccai.mit.edu).

 ## Credits